“Admiral, I’ve been asked to invite you to choose which of your arms you would prefer to cut off”

-I know we’re both looking forward to doing this all again in 2015.
-You’ll be pleased to hear those fine chaps down the hall, your brothers in arms in light blue have been working on a long-term plan with Barney to chop off your head.
-I can promise you it will be very gentle and you will hardly feel a thing, in fact I really doubt the public will notice at all.
+I know we’re both looking forward to doing this all again soon.
+I can promise you all these adjustments will be very gentle and you will hardly feel a thing, in fact, I really doubt the public will notice at all.
 Keep your chin up and remember if you’re a good boy, don’t make a fuss and if the economy bounces back, which I’m sure it will, then there is a chance we could avoid such unpleasantness.
 We may even be able to return one of your children that I took from you.

 Now if you would be kind enough to sit still and keep quiet while I go and sharpen my axe…